Directives & Policies

 Apollo Fire Detectors is committed to ensuring that its supply chain, products and processes comply to, or exceed, the requirements of all applicable directives.
 Our vision states we aim to be “a socially responsible world class manufacturer, operating to the highest ethical and quality standards”.
 Compliance to RoHS, REACH, Modern Slavery and Conflict Minerals legislation form part of this aim.
 This statement details the measures taken to ensure conformance and achieve our vision.

-If you require any further information on any of this statement please contact Apollo on 02392 442512 or email AUKcompliance@Apollo-fire.com
+If you require any further information on any of this statement please contact Apollo.

 ROHS Directive 2011/65/EU